Genome Visualisation and Annotation

 grep "ID=gene_cox1" [gff annotation file] > [subset_coi.gff]

-1. Extract the 16S rRNA gene from the genome assembly using the subset_16S.gff annotation file (contains the co-ordinates for the start/stop positions).
+1. Extract the marker gene from the genome assembly using the subset gff annotation file (contains the co-ordinates for the start/stop positions).
 Depending on how the assembly graph was made, the sequence may be in the opposite orientation (reverse complement).
 To account for this we need to extract based on the strandedness using the -s option.
 If you are performing this for Mitochondria using the subset_coi.gff file and replace 16S with coi

 The fasta sequence will be given a numeric nonsensical name (what comes after the >).
 Change this for the name of the source sequence.

-Write a loop that uses the bedtools steps to extract the 16S sequence from all your prokaryote genomes.
+Write a loop that uses the bedtools steps to extract the marker sequence from all your prokaryote genomes.

 BLAST